Museum Studies FAQ

 Q. Who do I contact with questions about the museum studies program?

-A. For questions about the programs please contact the program director, Richard Toon.
-For questions about the application process or applying, contact email@example.com.
+A. For questions about the application process or applying, contact email@example.com.